mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/overview/design/installation/index.md

 It is possible to make an entire host image that has been configured instead of a tarball that goes on top.
 Here are some reasons why this does not make sense as the sole method for installation:

 - Endless distribution updates.
 Every time RHEL released a package update, we would be required to test, bundle and distribute that.
-This becomes even harder with CoreOS as we would end up actually forking the project.
 - You want to choose their distribution.
 Some have existing support contracts with Canonical and some with RedHat.
 - You want to configure the base OS.
 There are security policies and configuration that must be applied to the host.